anyasabo/eckupgrade/README.md

 #### Going from `beta-template-crds-no-es` to `112-template-crds-no-es`

 For this I removed the Elasticsearch resource from the chart (which is most similar to our all-in-one.yaml).
 This approach seems to work as expected.
 The CRDs and operator are installed and upgraded as expected.
 This seems to be the only viable option.
 I'm not sure it is something we *should* do though.
+This is their suggested [method 2](https://helm.sh/docs/chart_best_practices/custom_resource_definitions/#method-2-separate-charts) for charts with CRDs, so I think it would be okay.

 ### Cleanup